-Jorge L. Rodríguez, Kasper Johansen, Areej Alwahas, Victor Angulo-Morales, Mariana Elías-Lara, Matthew F. McCabe
+Jorge L. Rodríguez, Kasper Johansen, Areej Alwahas, Mariana Elías-Lara, Victor Angulo-Morales, Fernando T. Maestre and Matthew F. McCabe

 Climate and Livability Initiative, Biological and Environmental Science and Engineering Division, King Abdullah University of Science and Technology, Thuwal, Saudi Arabia